Notre-Solutions/Inship-Website/src/content/products/CAPS.md

         and CAPs provides a simple method of notifying suppliers of any issues.
     - title: Search
       description: >-
-        Documents can be search for using multiple fields such as the supplier, invoice number, date, PO detail, value, to name a few.
+        Documents can be searched for using multiple fields such as the supplier, invoice number, date, PO detail, value, to name a few.
     - title: Search Reporting
       description: >-
         All search results can be reported on either an invoice or an invoice